Test-LIFEM/initial_exercise/README.md

 # initial_exercise

-**Replicate these findings with the training data

-Run descriptive statistics to examine outcomes \\
+**Replicate these findings with the training data** \n Run descriptive statistics to examine outcomes \n
-Run the regressions—look at sample sizes in Bailey et al. (2020) and in this set of results \\
+Run the regressions—look at sample sizes in Bailey et al. (2020) and in this set of results \n

-**Run the analysis with the full sample**
+**Run the analysis with the full sample** \n

 Are the descriptive stats the same as in the case of training data?
 If not, why?